The Best Kumo Cloud Alternative for Local Mitsubishi Control

 3. Flash the firmware from your browser.
 ESPHome for Home Assistant, or the Apple Home compatible build for Apple households.

-That's the whole thing.
 Same heat pump, same comfort, without the account or the cloud sitting in between.

 Related